LePetitBloc/create-react-app/packages/confusing-browser-globals/README.md

 ## Usage

-If you use Create React App, you don't need to configure anything, as this rule is already included in the default `eslint-config-react-app` preset.
+If you use Create React DApp, you don't need to configure anything, as this rule is already included in the default `eslint-config-react-app` preset.

 If you maintain your own ESLint configuration, you can do this: